KTH-RPL/rpl_kobuki/README.md

 - Manual book for turtlebot2 kobuki: https://learn.turtlebot.com/2015/02/01/1/  [But most of them are redundant]
 - Official repo: [https://github.com/yujinrobot/kobuki.git](https://github.com/yujinrobot/kobuki.git)

+Why we need this?

+1. kobuki is produced at 2015 which is really far away, this repo will only provide the thing you can run the kobuki robot [maunal control using keyboard or remote control].
+2. This is for us to collected our own dataset **mainly indoor**, or tested our algorith in a **real robot**.

 Test System: Ubuntu 20.04 noetic

 Test Day: 2023/03/08 20:21

 Author: Kin ZHANG (https://kin-zhang.github.io/)

+---

+Sensor setup:

+- Velodyne VLP-16
+- Livox Avia

+Will add more... like camera (rgb/depth).

+Picture of it:

+TODO

 ## Dependencies & Build